Province of Zara: Historical background

-The Zara enclave, a total of 104 km2, included the city of Zara, the municipalities of Boccagnazzo/Bokanjac, Borgo Erizzo/Arbanasi, Cerno, part of Dicolo/Diklo (a total of 51 km^{2}. of territory and 17,065 inhabitants) and the islands of Lagosta and Pelagosa (53 km2, 1,710 inhabitants).
-The territory was organized into a small Italian province.
+The Zara enclave, a total of 104 km2, included the city of Zara, the hamlets of Boccagnazzo/Bokanjac, Borgo Erizzo/Arbanasi (house to a small Albanian community who had settled there in the eighteenth century), Cerno, and Dicolo/Diklo (a total of 51 km^{2}. of territory and 17,065 inhabitants) and the islands of Lagosta, Cazza and Pelagosa (53 km2, 1,710 inhabitants, nearly all on Lagosta).
+The territory was organized into Italy's smallest province, with only two municipalities: Zara and Lagosta, and an overall population that never reached 30,000.